 Washington Dulles International Airport and Reagan Washington National Airport are the two primary commercial airports serving Fairfax County and Washington, D.C.
 Both of these airports are operated by the Metropolitan Washington Airports Authority.
 A third airport, Baltimore/Washington Thurgood Marshall International, is located 38 miles north of Washington, D.C.

-Washington Dulles International Airport, one of the fastest growing airports in the U.S., is 12 miles (19 km) from Tysons Corner and 26 miles (41.84 km) from downtown Washington, D.C.
-One of the largest transatlantic gateway in the United States, Dulles served nearly 23 million passengers in 2012, including more than 6 million international passengers.
+Washington Dulles International Airport, Fairfax County's gateway to the world, is 12 miles (19 km) from Tysons Corner and 26 miles (41.84 km) from downtown Washington, D.C.
+One of the largest transatlantic gateway in the United States, Dulles served nearly 22 million passengers in 2014, including nearly 7 million international passengers.

-Thirty-four passenger airlines and 28 cargo integrators operate at Washington Dulles.
-Nonstop service is offered daily to 86 U.S. cities and 49 international locations.
+Thirty-seven passenger airlines and 24 cargo integrators operate at Washington Dulles.
+Nonstop service is offered daily to 83 U.S. cities and 49 international locations.

 Ground transportation between Washington Dulles and Reagan National airports is available through express bus, taxi and shuttle services.

 Baltimore/Washington International Thurgood Marshall Airport (BWI) is located 38 miles (51.5 km) from Fairfax County.
-BWI serves 60 passenger and cargo airlines and offers daily commercial flights to 60 domestic and eight international destinations.
-BWI served nearly 23 million passengers in 2012.
+BWI serves 15 passenger and cargo airlines and offers daily commercial flights to 60 domestic and eight international destinations.
+BWI served more than 22 million passengers in 2014.